CatalogueOfLife/portal/_posts/2020-12-18-infrastructure-live.md

 to update any local, older COL identifiers you might have.
 The COL API also offers a redirection service to the new species pages in case you need that, e.g. [https://api.catalogueoflife.org/dataset/3LR/legacy/12dca9c49741815f82400bb7bff50553](https://api.catalogueoflife.org/dataset/3LR/legacy/12dca9c49741815f82400bb7bff50553) will take you to the [Abies alba portal page](https://www.catalogueoflife.org/data/taxon/8K9Y).
-The API can also redirect you to the JSON API if you request JSON via an `Accept: application/json` header.
+The API can also redirect you to the JSON API if you request JSON via an "Accept: application/json" header.

 #### COL API
 The latest version of the COL Checklist can be accessed through the [COL ChecklistBank API](http://api.catalogueoflife.org).